-The Internal Quality Assurer/IQA must ensure that their written feedback to Assessors is recorded on the CMI Centre IQA feedback form and the feedback must be directed to each Assessor and should address their assessment practice.
+The Internal Quality Assurer must ensure that their written feedback to Assessors is recorded on the CMI Centre IQA feedback form and the feedback must be directed to each Assessor and should address their assessment practice.
 The Internal Quality Assurer should avoid generalised statements such as 'Well done to both of you.
 Lots of hard work undertaken'.

-Precise, focused comments on the assessment undertaken help to support Assessor development and evidence the rigour of the quality assurance activity.
+Precise, focused comments on the assessment undertaken help to support the Assessor's development and evidence the rigour of the quality assurance activity.

-The Internal Quality Assurer/IQA is required to check the unit(s) identified in the sampling plan.
+The Internal Quality Assurer is required to check the unit(s) identified in the sampling plan.

-5.6 Centre Assessment and Quality Assurance Process Summary
+5.6 Internal Quality Assurance Rationale